opendatahub-io/maas-billing/deployment/kuadrant/README.md

 ### User Accounts and Tiers

-For the demo, the tiers/groups are mapped as following:
+For the demo, the tiers/groups are mapped as follows:
 | Tier           | Users                          | Rate Limit  | Service Account Namespace           |
 |----------------|--------------------------------|-------------|-------------------------------------|
 | **Free**       | `freeuser1`, `freeuser2`       | 5 req/2min  | `inference-gateway-tier-free`       |